Data analytics is studying raw data to conclude it.

 How Different Sports Use Data Analytics

 Sports data analytics is an essential part of off-field decision-making in soccer.
-This entails recording and monitoring data such as players’ in-game placement, weariness during training, distance travelled, and other information.
+This entails recording and monitoring data such as players’ in-game placement, weariness during training, distance traveled, and other information.

 The analysis of this data gives coaches and players a better understanding of their game’s strengths and flaws.